 showers and laundry facilities are within walking distance.

 ADA Accessible.
-Open all year.
-New Jersey Residents: $40 per night;
+Open year round.
+Fees: NJ Residents: $40 per night;

 Group Cabin: East Creek

 Cabin - furnished living room with fireplace, full kitchen,

 two bunkrooms with double bunks, bathrooms, showers, outdoor campfire rings.
 Accommodates

 up to 30 people.
 Located on a lake and accessible to East

 Creek Trail.
 Picnic grove, boat dock, ballfield.
 ADA Accessible.

 Open year round.
 Fee: NJ Resident $175 per night; Two-night

 Five yurts.
 Circular tents built on a wood frame, featuring